The Canna genus is the only genus belonging to the Cannaceae family of plants. It contains over 30 species.

 5. Keep weeds away.
 They compete for water and nutrients, and can harbor fungal spores.
 Mulching also helps to inhibit weed growth.

 6. Deliver an inch of water per week, but only if rainfall isn’t sufficient.
-Aim your hose at the roots, not the leaves.
+You can monitor local precipitation with a rain gauge.
+When watering, aim your hose at the roots, not the leaves.
 Keep the foliage as dry as possible.
 Consider using a drip irrigation system.
 The slow trickle facilitates good drainage, while keeping water off the leaves.

 7. Observe spacing recommendations of one to two feet to avoid overcrowding plants.
 Air needs to flow between and around plants to keep the humidity down.